Souls at Sea

-Souls at Sea is a 1937 American adventure film directed by Henry Hathaway and starring Gary Cooper and George Raft.
+Souls at Sea is a 1937 American historical adventure film directed by Henry Hathaway and starring Gary Cooper and George Raft.
 Based on a story by Ted Lesser, the film is about a first mate on a slave ship who frees the slaves on the ship after a mutiny overthrows the ship's captain.
 The title of this film was spoofed in the Laurel and Hardy comedy film Saps at Sea (1940).
 The supporting cast features Frances Dee, Harry Carey, Joseph Schildkraut, Robert Cummings, George Zucco, Tully Marshall, Monte Blue, and an uncredited Alan Ladd and Edward Van Sloan.

 Plot

 Abolitionist Michael "Nuggin" Taylor goes undercover to sabotage slave ships.
 Although the United States prohibited the importation of slaves in 1808, slaves are still being brought into the country illegally.
 Great Britain also prohibited the slave trade, putting the Royal Navy into action against slave traders, but Royal Navy Lieutenant Stanley Tarryton is acting for the slave traders.
 The conflict between Taylor and Tarryton is complicated by Tarryton's sister Margaret, who is falling in love with Taylor.

 The Taylor-Tarryton conflict becomes entangled with the loss of the ship William Brown.
 The William Brown is accidentally set on fire by a little girl, and must be abandoned.
 Taylor is a passenger on the ship, and he takes command of the evacuation when the captain is injured.
 Only one lifeboat is launched, which cannot carry all the survivors, many of whom are swimming in the ocean nearby.
 Taylor stops these desperate people from climbing into the lifeboat and swamping it, shooting some with a pistol.
 As a result, he is subsequently tried and convicted for murder; Barton Woodley explains his actions, thus resulting in a new trial for Taylor.
 Margaret, seeing Taylor in this new light, lets him know she still loves him.